facebookincubator/TTPForge/pkg/blocks/README.md

 FindFilePath(string, string, fs.StatFS) string, error
 ```

-FindFilePath checks if a file exists given its path, the working directory, and an optional fs.StatFS.
+FindFilePath checks if a file exists given its path, the working directory,
+and an optional fs.StatFS.
 It handles cases where the path starts with "../",
 "~/", or is a relative path.
-It also checks a list of paths in InventoryPath for the file.
+It also checks a list of paths in InventoryPath
+for the file.
 It logs any errors and returns them.

-Parameters:
+**Parameters:**

 path: A string representing the path to the file.

 workdir: A string representing the working directory.

 system: An optional fs.StatFS that can be used to check if the file exists.

-Returns:
+**Returns:**

-* A string representing the path to the file, or an empty string if the file does not exist.
+string: A string representing the path to the file, or an empty string
+if the file does not exist.

-* An error if the file cannot be found or if other errors occur.
+error: An error if the file cannot be found or if other errors occur.

 ---